zhanyang01/tp/docs/UserGuide.md

 Adds a new person to the Insurahub App, the name of the Person must be unique

-Format: `add n/NAME p/PHONENUMBER e/EMAIL a/ADDRESS [t/TAG] pmr/PREFERREDMEETINGREGION`
+Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]... pmr/PREFERRED_MEETING_REGION`

 - `NAME` must be Unique in InsuraHub.
-- `PHONENUMBER` must be 8 numbers long and start with either 6,8 or 9.
+- `PHONE` must be 8 numbers long and start with either 6,8 or 9.
 - `TAG` should be alphanumeric
 - `EMAIL` Emails should be of the format local-part@domain and adhere to the following constraints:
   - The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses